redsymbol/linkcheck/README.md

-linkcheck - check website for broken links, suitable for CI pipelines
+linkcheck - check website for broken links, suitable for CI pipelines/devops automation

+This is pre alpha.
+Don't use it yet.